Recent Advancements in Machine Learning For Cybercrime Prediction: Cybercrime Prediction

 \section{Cybercrime Prediction}

 The rise of cybercrime is a growing concern in today's digital world, and researchers focused on developing effective methods to predict and prevent these threats.
-ML techniques such as machine, deep transfer, and adaptive learning have emerged as powerful tools in the fight against cybercrime.
+ML, DL, TL, and adaptive learning have emerged as powerful tools in the fight against cybercrime.
 These techniques leverage algorithms and neural networks to analyze large datasets and identify patterns and relationships that may indicate potential threats.
-TL allows models to train on one dataset and then applied to another, while adaptive learning continually updates models based on new data to detect emerging threats.
-DL, in particular, is effective in identifying more sophisticated threats that may use advanced techniques to evade detection.
-These techniques are essential in detecting and preventing cybercrime, and their importance is only set to increase as the threat landscape continues to evolve.
 Figure \ref{fig:overview} shows how predictive algorithms are applied in the Cybercrime domain.
 In addition, this section also focuses on different datasets adopted by researchers to develop new models and discuss how different algorithms are used to predict cybercrime.